-After growing up creating stories both written and filmed, I attended the University of Nevada Las Vegas to study film, and later transferred to Columbia College of Chicago where I studied television.
+After growing up creating stories on the page and on video, I attended the University of Nevada Las Vegas to study film, and later transferred to Columbia College of Chicago where I studied television.

-The following two broadcast spots and self-produced videos are examples of my proficiency in every aspect of media production, from directing to cinematography to standing around and being patient.
+The following broadcast spots and self-produced videos are examples of my proficiency in every aspect of media production -- from writing and directing to producing and filming to standing around and being patient.
 There's always a lot of standing around and needing to be patient.

 Jesse Alkire @ Vimeo

 Longer than I've been working professionally as an art director, I've been a creative writer.
 I attended the University of Nevada, Las Vegas to study film, where my focus was primarily on writing and directing, while also beginning my comedy education with the Second City theatre.
 I was soon urged to move to Chicago so I could continue studying and performing with the Second City and other theatres, and after moving I also enrolled at Columbia College of Chicago to study television where my focus was again writing.

 When I transitioned from comedy to working full-time in advertising, my humor continued to show through in the ideas I was presenting.
 As my employers saw this, they began to give me assignments beyond the scope of a traditional art director, realizing my extensive comedy writing experience and natural ability to tell a story cinematically could easily lend itself to creating everything from broadcast television spots to thoughtful and engaging print campaigns.

 I am still writing comedy, albeit on a freelance basis, having most recently completed a contributor trial with a prominent news satire publication.

 Advertisements that were not run on the internet, but in some sort of magazine.
 They were printed on paper and people would buy them once a month.
 I don't understand it, but maybe you will.

 I take pictures with my phone because it's the future.